Commercial Wood Waste Collection in Oxford

 Our collections are a valuable contributor towards the Considerate Constructors and BREEAM Energy Efficiency goals.
 The construction industry presently sends 60% of its waste wood to landfill, increasing CO2 and (more harmful) methane emissions.
 We’re here to help reduce this.

-Our prompt, professional and competitive collection service is available to all businesses and homes across Oxfordshire and surrounding areas.
+Our prompt, professional and competitive collection service is available to all businesses across Oxfordshire and surrounding areas.
 Waste wood is collected via a loose collection and stacked intelligently by our operatives on to 12 yd³ caged vehicles, minimising voids to maximise the volume removed.

 We reuse or recycle ALL the wood we collect.
 Wood for recycling is taken directly to a wood chipping facility and onwards for use in panel board manufacture, or to a materials recycling facility where it is passed onwards for chipping and eventual use for biomass energy production.
 Materials reclaimed by us for re-use is cleaned up by volunteers for re-sale.
 Working with volunteers and re-selling wood for DIY helps us to fulfil our charitable, environmental and social aims.
 Reusing wood locks up carbon for longer and reduces the demand for virgin wood, imports, shipping and transport.
 Over 50% of all activities at Oxford Wood Recycling are carried out by people who face or who have faced considerable disadvantages in gaining employment.